BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 spec.js
 -------
    This file contains all of your Jasmine unit tests.
-Only four tests are provided, with two unit tests provided for Views and two unit tests provided for Models.
+Only five tests are provided, with unit tests provided for Views, Models, and Collections.
 I'd write more, but why spoil your fun?

    The entire file is wrapped in an AMD define method, with all external module (file) dependencies listed.
 The Jasmine tests should be self explanatory (BDD tests are supposed to describe an app's functionality and make sense to non-techy folk as well), but if you have any questions, just file an issue and I'll respond as quickly as I can.